MaximKitsenko/MaximKitsenko.github.io/_posts/2018-11-11-Small-hack-for-fast-copying-boilerplate-code.md

 - provide *find-replace* words and files paths to the script;
 - run script.

 This solution doesn't automate all operations.
-But sicne we implemented it in 15 minutes in addition source code shouldn't change often, so for us it looks like a good balance between time for building this script and full value codegenerating.
+We implemented it in 15 minutes, in addition source code shouldn't change often, so for us it looks like a good balance between time for writing this script and full value codegenerating.